-How to Select a Train or a Recording Ingest from the Panel
+How to Select and Load a Train or a Recording Ingest from the E/E Button

-By right-clicking the E/E button a contextual menu shows the available EVS video servers with their recorder channels and the list of clips being currently ingested identified by their name or VarID if any.
-Scheduled ingests not being recording yet are not shown.
+1. Right-click the E/E button.

-Selecting a recorder channel loads the corresponding train at its current recording position and plays it on the selected player.
+A contextual menu shows the available EVS video servers with their recorder channels and the list of clips being currently ingested identified by their name or VarID if any.

-Selecting a recording ingest directly loads it at its currently recording position (OUT point) and plays it on the selected player.
+- 2. Select a recorder channel to load the corresponding train at its current recording position and play it on the selected player. - 3.
+Select a recording ingest to directly load it at its currently recording position (OUT point) and play it on the selected player.

-If a recorder channel is connected to an OUT port of a video router, itself associated to an IN port, the name of the router IN port is displayed after the recorder channel name.
+If a recorder channel is connected to an OUT port of a video router, itself associated with an IN port, the name of the router IN port is displayed after the recorder channel name.